Janie Fricke: Other career ventures

 In the 1980s, Fricke began taking career opportunities outside of music.
 In 1984, she started designing belts and clothes.
 Fricke's apparel was featured in several department stores during the decade.
 In regards to her different ventures she commented, "I am not a goal-setter.
 I would never do that.
 I just like to work hard and take it like it comes.
 Everything will work out for the best."
 Also in 1984, Fricke guest starred in one episode of The Dukes of Hazzard.
 She played the role of Ginny, a jewel thief who hid money in the dashboard of a getaway car that was later to become the General Lee.
 In 1985, Fricke established the Janie Fricke Scholarship at Indiana University to benefit gifted students in the School of Music.
 The scholarships are open to active members of the Singing Hoosiers vocal ensemble who demonstrate financial need.
 She has also participated in the Country Music Hall of Fame Fundraising Campaign with other artists such as Naomi Judd and Gretchen Wilson.

 Personal life

 Fricke has been married twice.
 She began dating Johnny Rodriguez's road manager Randy Jackson in the early 1980s.
 Jackson proposed to Fricke over the telephone through a radio program.
 In September 1982, she wed Randy Jackson in a small ceremony at her mother's farm in South Whitley, Indiana.
-Hours after their wedding, Fricke gave a free concert to seven thousand fans at a local Indiana festival.
-Jackson would later become Fricke's manager.
-For many years the pair lived on a historic farm located in Lancaster, Texas that was home to a variety of animals including buffalo.
-The pair later divorced and she remarried musician Jeff Steele in 1995.
+Hours after their wedding, Fricke gave a free concert to 7,000 fans at a local Indiana festival.
+Jackson later became Fricke's manager.
+For many years, the pair lived on an historic farm located in Lancaster, Texas, that was home to a variety of animals including buffalo.
+The pair later divorced, and she remarried musician Jeff Steele in 1995.
 Steele later became Fricke's manager and a drummer in her touring band.
-When she began performing with less frequency, Steele began a career in local politics and was elected mayor of Wilmer, Texas in 2009.
+When she began performing with less frequency, Steele began a career in local politics and was elected mayor of Wilmer, Texas, in 2009.